r00t-3xp10it/venom/README.md

-# VENOM 1.0.12 - metasploit Shellcode generator/compiler
+# VENOM v1.0.12-beta - metasploit Shellcode generator/compiller
     Author: pedro ubuntu  [ r00t-3xp10it ]
     Suspicious-Shell-Activity (SSA) RedTeam develop @2016

-# DISCLAMER
+# LEGAL DISCLAMER
     The author does not hold any responsibility for the bad use of this tool, remember that attacking targets without prior consent is illegal and punished by law.

-# DESCRIPTION
+# FRAMEWORK DESCRIPTION
     The script will use msfvenom (metasploit) to generate shellcode in diferent formats ( c | python | ruby | dll | msi | hta-psh ) injects the shellcode generated into one template (example: python)